sparktsang/sparktsang.github.io/_posts/psychedelics-2.md

+"The Sunlit Cage: On the Tyranny of the Inner Voice"

 The next day, as I passed his bunk, Ade greeted me warmly.
 I expected a fleeting hello, but the conversation that followed lasted another hour, unlocking yet another, deeper layer of his parallel reality.

 It began with a simple question.
 "How are you doing?" he asked, then added, "I see you stay up late."